arne182/eon-neos/README.md

 run the python script to download the files.

 Unzip the ota file to the same folder.
+So move the system.img/boot.img out of the "/files" one folder up!!!

 img2simg.exe from  https://forum.xda-developers.com/showpost.php?p=49235638&postcount=5